USRSE/usrse.github.io/pages/grants/grants-and-awards.md

 Applications are accepted on a quarterly basis.
-They are evaluated based on potential for positive impact on the community, alignment to the US-RSE mission, availability (or lack thereof) of funding, the submitting members’ qualifications, and current or previous US-RSE activity. **Please note that consideration is weighted by the level of US-RSE community engagement.**
+They are evaluated based on potential for positive impact on the community, alignment to the US-RSE mission, availability (or lack thereof) of funding, the submitting members’ qualifications, and the submitting members' current or previous US-RSE activity (note that this factor weighs heavily in the committee's decision making process).

 Funded applicants are expected to provide a short report (a paragraph or two) to be included on US-RSE’s website as a blog post or part of the newsletter.